isaacovercast/easySFS/README.md

 # easySFS
+Effective selection of population size projection for construction of the site frequency spectrum.
 Convert VCF to dadi/fastsimcoal style SFS for demographic analysis

 This is a relatively simple script.
 It was created for use with VCF files from RAD-style datasets.
 VCF file formats differ pretty dramatically so ymmv.
 Right now it's been tested and seems to run fine for VCF as output by both pyrad/ipyrad and tassel.